j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 The Candidate Count Model remains useful for identifying competition and overflow.
 Equal-probability interpretations should be treated as conditional approximations rather than as a universal property of the model.

+### Candidate Count and Ordering Boundary

+Gameplay observations suggest that ordering behavior may differ across candidate-count conditions.

+In tested two-candidate conditions, the observed ordering corresponded to the input order.

+By contrast, three-candidate observations showed candidate-associated non-uniform ordering, while overflow conditions introduced a separate selection question.

+This raises an unresolved boundary question:

+> How does observed ordering behavior change as Candidate Count moves
+> from 2 to 3 and then beyond the Selection Limit?

+The observations do not establish the game's internal processing order.

+### Open Question: How Are Ordering and Selection Related?

+Current gameplay observations are compatible with the possibility that an ordering is formed before an overflow result is reduced to the Selection Limit.

+However, endpoint observations alone do not establish that internal sequence.

+It therefore remains unknown whether the game:

+- selects candidates first and then orders the selected result,
+- forms an ordering before reducing the result to the Selection Limit,
+- or uses another process that produces the same observed outcomes.

+The internal implementation remains Unknown.

 ### Primary Strategy: Avoid Competition When Possible

 The most robust use of the Candidate Count Model is not to predict every selection probability.
 It is to avoid unnecessary competition.